NicklasVraa/LiX/readme.md

   Add a volume number.

 ### Publish <a name="publish"></a>
 Add various elements relating to documents that are published in book-form, like a novel.
+Should be called before `\begin{document}`.

 - `\dedicate{dedicatee}{Message}` \
   Dedicate your document to someone with a message.